May 16, 2017

 In M v.
 V Gymnastics Club, 2016 BCHRT 169, a gymnastics coach claimed that her employer had discriminated against her on the basis of physical and mental disability by suspending her employment when she disclosed she used medical marijuana to manage the symptoms of her gastric conditions.
 The complainant said she was never “stoned” at work and that there was no discernible impact of her marijuana use at the workplace.
 The employer said it was entitled to demand complete abstention from consuming marijuana, both at work and away.
 It described the position of gymnastics coach as being safety-sensitive, saying that gymnastics presents a very real risk of injury and that most of the individuals with whom the complainant worked were children under the age of 19.
 The British Columbia Human Rights Tribunal declined to dismiss the complaint on a preliminary basis, concluding that a full hearing was necessary to determine whether the role of gymnastics coach was indeed a safety-sensitive position and whether the complainant had been accommodated to the point of undue hardship.

-In light of conflicting case law, employers may wish to seek legal guidance on whether – and how – to accommodate an employee who has been prescribed medical marijuana.
+Employers may wish to seek legal guidance on whether – and how – to accommodate an employee who has been prescribed medical marijuana, as each individual case depends on the specific circumstances.

 WHAT IS THE FUTURE OF MARIJUANA IN THE WORKPLACE?